ppatrzyk/merkury/README.md

     -f <format>, --format <format>  Specify report format: html (default), md.
     -a <author>, --author <author>  Specify author (if missing, user name).
-    -t <title>, --title <title>     Specify report title (if missing, script file name) -i, --interactive               Make tables interactive (search, sort, paging).
-Valid for HTML output.
-    -c, --toc                       Generate Table of Contents
+    -t <title>, --title <title>     Specify report title (if missing, script file name) -c, --toc                       Generate Table of Contents
     -v, --version                   Show version and exit.
 ```

-### Automatic interactive tables

-When setting `--interactive ` option, _merkury_ will try to make all HTML `<table>` elements in the report interactive (i.e. add search, sort, and pagination).
-You need to ensure that printed table uses proper elements (i.e. `<th>` indicating headers rather that data cells).
-If this is not the case, interactive elements will not function properly.

 ### PDF reports